Baby vision - research findings

 Even very small babies like to look at different patterns.
 For decades, psychologists have studied how babies look at things and have discovered that babies prefer certain images and patterns

 For my graphical design studies thesis, I familiarised myself with the scientific literature on how infants look at things.
 Baby's vision section contains the essential content of my thesis.
-The list of references at the end offers follow-up literature, should the reader wish to learn more about infant vision research.

 Inspired by the research results that I encountered, I designed the Onni ja Ilona pictures - Happy art for babies.
 Primarily, I am an illustrator, and the people involved in the research area are familiar with the latest results of infant studies and have the best understanding of babies.